Prof. Jason Arndt (Department of Psychology)

 Prof. Mark Spritzer (Department of Biology)

 Behavioral Neuroendocrinology Lab: Our lab focuses on the effects of hormones on spatial memory and underlying neural plasticity.
 We are particularly interested in the role that adult neurogenesis in the formation of new memories.
 We are also examining how sexual interactions and social isolation influence adult neurogenesis and associated cognitive abilities.
+To learn more about the Spritzer lab, click here.

 Prof. Bill Waldron (Department of Religion)